massgov/MDO-Standards/README.md

 Don't use underscores ( _ ) or hyphens ( - ) in identifiers.
 Identifiers should be named according to the following conventions.

-The preferred form for variable names is all lower case letters and words separated with dots (variable.name), but variableName is also accepted; function names have initial capital letters and no dots (FunctionName);
+The preferred form for variable names is all lower case letters and words separated with dots (variable.name)

 GOOD: `avg.clicks`
 BAD: `avg_Clicks`

-FunctionName

-GOOD: `CalculateAvgClicks`
+Function names should be descriptive wrt the functions utility and follow a camel case format.

-OK: `calculateAvgClicks`
+GOOD: `calculateAvgClicks`
 BAD: `calculate_avg_clicks`

 Make function names verbs.